mvh-solutions/pithekos-docs/README.md

-# proskomma-docs
+# pithekos-docs
-Documentation for the Proskomma Ecosystem
+Documentation for the Pithekos Jungle

-## To generate GraphQL documentation

-- update diegesis-apollo-sandbox to latest Proskomma
-- `node index.js`
-- delete source/_static/schema
-- In another session: `graphdoc -e http://localhost:2468/gql -o ./source/_static/schema/`

 ## To build documentation locally
 `make html`